CaronCaron/CaronCaron.github.io/_pages/about.md

 ---
 <font size=5>Hey, welcome to my page! \^_^/</font>
 ---
-  This is Yongchao Zhang (Caron), a Master's student advised by [Xiaodong Niu(牛小东)](https://scholar.google.com/citations?user=StJCQfAAAAAJ) from [College of Engineering](http://eng.stu.edu.cn/), [Shantou Univeristy](https://www.stu.edu.cn/).
+  This is Yongchao Zhang (Caron).
+I am a Master's student now in the [College of Engineering](http://eng.stu.edu.cn/), [Shantou Univeristy](https://www.stu.edu.cn/), advised by  [Xiaodong Niu(牛小东)](https://scholar.google.com/citations?user=StJCQfAAAAAJ) from [College of Engineering](http://eng.stu.edu.cn/), [Shantou Univeristy](https://www.stu.edu.cn/).
 <br>

-  My research interests lie in Lattice Boltzmann Method and Magnetic Fluid Dynamic Simulations.
-Recently I'm working on an investigation of Rosensweig Instability, where a magnetic fluid layer depicts amazing patterns in a ternary flow.
+  My research interests lie in Lattice Boltzmann Method and Magnetic Fluid Dynamics.
+Recently I'm investigating Rosensweig Instability in a ternary flow, where a magnetic fluid layer depicts amazing patterns.
 <br>

-  As a overview, I listed some of my basic informations in this page: Research Interests, Conference & Presentation, Education, Honors & Awards as follows.
-Also, you can conviniently find information about my research and publications in the Page of "Research & Publications".
+On this page, you can find details about my education background, research interests, recent presentations on conference and some honors.
+Also, please check the page "Research & Publications" for more information about my work.
+Thank you for visiting my page!

 <!--My CV is available here: [Caron Zhang's Curriculum Viate].-->